|

 In cities that were surrounded by a wall in the time of Joshua Purim is celebrated on the 15th day of Adar, also called Shushan Purim.

-The story of Purim which is recounted in the Hebrew Bible, in the Megillat Esther, dates from the 4th Century BCE and is the last of the canonical texts to be determined for inclusion in the Tanakh.
-The Talmud attributes Megillat Esther to a redaction of an original text written by Mordechai (Baba Bathra 15a).
+The story of Purim which is recounted in the Hebrew Bible, in the Megillat Esther [Scroll of Esther], dates from the 4th Century BCE.
+[Megillat Esther is the last of the canonical texts to be determined for inclusion in the Tanakh.]
+The Talmud attributes the account given in Megillat Esther to a redaction of an original text written by Mordechai (Baba Bathra 15a).
 The Book of Esther in the Septuagint [Greek Bible] differs from Megillat Esther and is understood as an interpretive adaptation.
 The Greek Esther (c.
 2nd Century BCE) adds additional traditions, e.g., Ahasuerus is identified with Artaxerxes.

 Jerome's Latin text [Vulgate] of the Book of Esther is a translation of the Hebrew text with additions based upon the Greek version.
 Read more... |